Estimated reading time: 5 minutes

 On 4th March, SNAP PCF hosted their second Parent Carer Forum Conference.
-SNAP (Special Needs Action Panel) consists of parent carers who have children or young people with Special Educational Needs and Disabilities (SEND).
+SNAP (Special Needs Action Panel) consists of parent carers who have children/young people with Special Educational Needs and Disabilities (SEND).

-SNAP PCF are an independent Parent Carer Forum who work in partnership with Central Bedfordshire Council and health care providers and are members of several strategic boards within Central Bedfordshire.
+They are an independent Parent Carer Forum who work in partnership with Central Bedfordshire Council and health care providers.
+They are also members of several strategic boards within Central Bedfordshire.

 Opening of the Conference

-Kirsty Green, Director and Participation Manager of SNAP PCF opened the day by welcoming parents, charities & organisations and representatives from Central Bedfordshire Council and the Bedfordshire Clinical Commissioning Group.
-Kirsty sits on the Central Bedfordshire strategic meetings to be a voice of parents and is heavily involved with moving things forward.
+Kirsty Green, Director and Participation Manager of SNAP PCF opened the day by welcoming parents and everyone attending the conference.
+Likewise, Kirsty sits on the Central Bedfordshire strategic meetings, to be a voice of parents.
+She is heavily involved with moving things forward.

-Kirsty highlighted the need to hear parents’ voices and to work together to ensure that health, education and social care services are more “fit for purpose”.
+As a director, Kirsty highlighted the need to hear parents’ voices and to work together.
+This will help ensure that health, education, and social care services are more: “fit for purpose”.

-SNAP PCF have published their March 2018 – March 2019 Annual Report.
-Some of the areas that the report covers are the Central Bedfordshire SEND Vision, Local Offer, training for their members, joint outcomes training, short breaks and preparing for adulthood.
-Kirsty also mentioned that SNAP PCF are currently giving their members a free MAX Card, which offers discounts locally and nationally.
+Firstly, SNAP PCF have published their March 2018 – March 2019 Annual Report.
+Furthermore, the report covers the Central Bedfordshire SEND Vision, Local Offer, training for their members, joint outcomes training, short breaks and preparing for adulthood.

 Kirsty and Central Bedfordshire Council identified the need for personalised services.
-Kirsty voiced that SNAP PCF will be running parenting training in conjunction with the SEND Team on annual reviews, SEN support in mainstream schools, Educational Health Care (EHC) needs assessments, personalisation workshops and making children’s EHC plans work, allowing parents to make more informed decisions.
+Secondly, Kirsty voiced that SNAP PCF will be running parenting training in conjunction with the SEND Team on annual reviews, SEN support in mainstream schools, and Educational Health Care (EHC) needs assessments.
+Moreover, personalisation workshops and making children’s EHC plans work, allowing parents to make more informed decisions.

 Sue Harrison, Director of Children’s Services in Central Bedfordshire brought attention to families wanting a more flexible approach, a more personalised approach.

-Sue emphasised the importance for parents in having support from other parents and professionals, feeling part of a team and building a relationship so that the professionals get to know and understand both the child and the parents.
-Developing family activities, making sure that children have local provisions to socialise and offering flexibility in location and times for services.
-Making services more accessible.
+Firstly, Sue emphasised the importance for parents in having support from other parents and professionals, (feeling part of a team and building a relationship).
+This approach will help professionals get to know and understand both the child and the parents.
+Moreover, looking to develop family activities, making sure that children have local provisions to socialise. (offering flexibility in location and times for services).
+In other words, making services more accessible.

 Hayley Mason, Senior Solicitor and Director of SEN Legal was a guest speaker at the conference.
-Hayley gave her professional expertise on the EHC Needs Assessment, sections B, F and I of the EHC Plan, the SEN Appeal Process and Expert Witnesses, helping parents to understand their legal rights.
+Moreover, Hayley gave her professional expertise on the EHC Needs Assessment, sections B, F, and I of the EHC Plan, the Special Educational Needs Appeal Process and Expert Witnesses. (helping parents to understand their legal rights).

-Another guest speaker of the event was Dean Beadle, who spoke personally on Autism and Anxiety, discussing that although meltdowns are discussed a lot in the media, some autistic people have shutdowns and mask their way through the day.
+Another guest speaker of the event was Dean Beadle, who spoke personally on Autism and Anxiety.
+He discussed that although meltdowns are discussed a lot in the media, some autistic people can mask their way through the day.
 He also highlighted the importance to focus on the joy of being autistic.

 Mini Surgeries and Stall Holders

-Parents could book a 15-minute appointment to speak to a senior officer of Central Bedfordshire Council or Central Bedfordshire Commissioning Group.
+Parents could book a 15-minute appointment to speak to a senior officer of Central Bedfordshire Council/Central Bedfordshire Commissioning Group.

-Many charities and organisations supported the SNAP PCF Conference by offering parents information on their services and by giving parents a broader outlook on what services Central Bedfordshire have to offer.
+Many charities and organisations supported the SNAP PCF Conference by offering parents information on their services.
+In addition, this gave parents a broader outlook on what services Central Bedfordshire have to offer.